Ekiti poll: Court strikes out suit challenging Oyebanji's nomination as APC candidate

 However, Ojo in a swift reaction faulted the judgement, saying that, “the judge wrongly dismissed our case based on a technicality.

-“We want to appeal to Ekiti people and our teeming supporters to be patient, that the race is not for the swift, it is not a sprint, but marathon; that eventually justice will be served.
-We will meet at appeal.”
+“We want to appeal to Ekiti people and our teeming supporters to be patient, that the race is not for the swift, it is not a sprint, but a marathon; that eventually justice will be served.
+We will meet at appeal.

-Running Mate Fallout: Wike’s Group Meets In Abuja To Plot Next Move